-But the main culprit of musty smells is often mold and mildew.
+But the main culprit of musty smells is often caused by excess moisture.

-Closets are one of mildew’s favorite spots to hang out.
+Closets are one of excess moisture’s favorite spots to hang out.
 They are often small, dark, humid spaces without any ventilation.

 With all of the humidity and excess moisture in the air unable to escape; the closet begins to have a musty smell.
 After a while, the sniff test can no longer be an indication if your clothes are clean or not because everything in your closet begins to smell.

-Washing machines may also have mold or mildew growing inside.
+Washing machines may also have issues with excess moisture.
 So when you go to clean your clothes you may just be making the smell worse.

 We have all been guilty of forgetting our load in the washer, or just being too lazy to switch loads.
-But even if the machine doesn’t have mildew, letting clothes sit in the washer can lead to musty-smelling clothes.
+But even if the machine doesn’t have moisture issues, letting clothes sit in the washer can lead to musty-smelling clothes.

-Spilled liquids on carpet and tiles that sit for a while can lead to musty smells.
+Spilled liquids on carpets and tiles that sit for a while can lead to musty smells.

 If you have young kids, you know how often accidents can happen.
 From kids spilling their juice to splashing water around.